1995 FIFA Women's World Cup

 The 1995 FIFA Women's World Cup, the second edition of the FIFA Women's World Cup, was held in Sweden and won by Norway, who became the first European nation to win the Women's World Cup.
 The tournament featured 12 women's national teams from six continental confederations.
 The 12 teams were drawn into three groups of four and each group played a round-robin tournament.
 At the end of the group stage, the top two teams and two best third-ranked teams advanced to the knockout stage, beginning with the quarter-finals and culminating with the final at Råsunda Stadium on 18 June 1995.

 Sweden became the first country to host both men's and women's World Cup, having hosted the men's in 1958.

 Australia, Canada, and England made their debuts in the competition.
 The tournament also hosted as qualification for the 1996 Summer Olympics, with the eight quarter-finalists being invited to the Olympics.
 In the second edition of the Women's World Cup, matches were lengthened to the standard 90 minutes, and three points were awarded for a win.

 Summary

 Bulgaria was originally awarded hosting rights for the tournament, but had to relinquish the rights and FIFA ended up awarding the tournament to Sweden.
 About 112,000 tickets were sold for the entire tournament.

 As a FIFA rules experiment, each team was allowed a two-minute time out each half.

 Norway won the 1995 title, with one in four Norwegians watching the game on television.
 Norway's team plane was escorted back to Oslo by two F-16s on their way to a victory celebration.

 Venues

 Teams

 As in the previous edition of the FIFA Women's World cup, held in 1991, 12 teams participated in the final tournament.
 The teams were:

 Squads

-For a list of the squads that disputed the final tournament, see 1995 FIFA Women's World Cup squads.
+For a list of the squads that competed in the final tournament, see 1995 FIFA Women's World Cup squads.